Use Ancestry ThruLines To Place DNA Matches on Your Tree

 Before ThruLines came along, Ancestry could help you find other tested descendants of your ancestors if you both had public trees with your common ancestors listed.
 The site would point them out using their classic leaf hints.
 But if there weren’t obvious tree connections between you, it was pretty much up to you to fill the gaps on your tree between you and your match.

 Ancestry’s ThruLines tool aims to help you fill in those gaps by searching other Ancestry public or private-but-searchable trees for genealogy connections between your tree and the one posted by your DNA match.
 Then ThruLines draws trees to illustrate possible genealogical paths that connect you.
-You can explore your ThruLines suggestions from your DNA home page, as shown below:
+You can explore your ThruLines suggestions by going to the DNA tab > ThruLines.

 ThruLines are organized by common (or potential common) ancestors between you and your matches, based on your tree data:

-Click on an ancestor’s name to explore ThruLine tree reconstructions showing your DNA matches as fellow descendants:
+Click on an ancestor’s name to explore ThruLines tree reconstructions showing your DNA matches as fellow descendants:

 As shown in the numbered areas above:

 1. Several matches may appear in your reconstructed tree, depending on how many matches have tested in a particular branch of your family.
-(In this case, the ThruLines can show me 15 matches through Thomas Hazelwood.)
+(In this case, the ThruLines can show me 3 matches through Edward Thomas Gouldsbarry.)

 2. Ancestors who are present in your tree appear in solid boxes.